-PAGE.TO.FLASH (page -- )
+PAGE.TO.FLASH (page --)

-Transfers the 32 Kbyte contents of the specified RAM source page to the parallel page in flash.
-If the current memory map is the "download map", then valid source pages are 4, 5, or 6, (and, if a 512K RAM is installed, pages 0x10-17).
-Page 4 RAM is transferred to page 1 flash, page 5 RAM is transferred to page 2 flash, page 6 RAM is transferred to page 3 flash, and pages in the range 0x10-17 are transferred to parallel flash pages in the range 0x18-1F.
-If the current memory map is the "standard map", then valid source pages are 1, 2, or 3 (and, if a 512K RAM is installed, pages 0x18-1F).
-Page 1 RAM is transferred to page 4 flash, page 2 RAM is transferred to page 5 flash, page 3 RAM is transferred to page 6 flash, and pages in the range 0x18-1F are transferred to parallel flash pages in the range 0x10-17.
-An "invalid input parameter" error is issued if an invalid source\page is specified.
+Transfers the 32 Kbyte contents of the specified RAM source_page to the parallel page in flash.
+If the current memory map is the "download map", then valid source pages are 4, 5, or 6: page 4 RAM is transferred to page 1 flash, page 5 RAM is transferred to page 2 flash, and page 6 RAM is transferred to page 3 flash.
+If the current memory map is the "standard map", then valid source pages are 1, 2, or 3: page 1 RAM is transferred to page 4 flash, page 2 RAM is transferred to page 5 flash, and page 3 RAM is transferred to page 6 flash.
+An "invalid input parameter" error is issued if an invalid source_page is specified.
 A "can't program flash" error is issued if the flash cannot be programmed.
+On the QED-Flash Board, make sure that the "Write Enable Flash" DIP switch # 2 is ON and that DIP switches 3 and 4 are also ON.
 This function uses the 68HC11's on-chip RAM at 0xB200 to 0xB3CF to manage the write to the flash (the real-time clock and C/Forth interrupt stack reserve the bytes at 0xB3D0 to 0xB3FF).
 The remaining on-chip RAM at 0xB000 to 0xB1FF remains available to the user.

-PAGE.TO.RAM (page -- )
+PAGE.TO.RAM (page --)

-Transfers the 32 Kbyte contents of the specified flash source\page to the parallel page in RAM.
-If the current memory map is the "download map", then valid source pages are 1, 2, or 3 (and, if a 512K RAM is installed, pages 0x18-1F).
-Page 1 flash is transferred to page 4 RAM, page 2 flash is transferred to page 5 RAM, page 3 flash is transferred to page 6 RAM, and pages in the range 0x18-1F are transferred to parallel RAM pages in the range 0x10-17.
-If the current memory map is the "standard map", then valid source pages are 4, 5, or 6 (and, if a 512K RAM is installed, pages 0x10-17).
-Page 4 flash is transferred to page 1 RAM, page 5 flash is transferred to page 2 RAM, page 6 flash is transferred to page 3 RAM, and pages in the range 0x10-17 are transferred to parallel RAM pages in the range 0x18-1F.
-An "invalid input parameter" error is issued if an invalid source\page is specified.
+Transfers the 32 Kbyte contents of the specified flash source_page to the parallel page in RAM.
+If the current memory map is the "download map", then valid source pages are 1, 2, or 3: page 1 flash is transferred to page 4 RAM, page 2 flash is transferred to page 5 RAM, and page 3 flash is transferred to page 6 RAM.
+If the current memory map is the "standard map", then valid source pages are 4, 5, or 6: page 4 flash is transferred to page 1 RAM, page 5 flash is transferred to page 2 RAM, and page 6 flash is transferred to page 3 RAM.
+An "invalid input parameter" error is issued if an invalid source_page is specified.